 Sitting room with TV, large sofa and armchair.
 Children’s toys and games.

-Bedroom three with 5' king size bed, decorative fireplace, and en-suite shower room with walk in shower, basin, and WC.
+Bedroom three with 5' king size rattan bed, bedside tables with lamps, decorative fireplace, wardrobe, occasional chair, chest of drawers and dressing table with mirror and chair.

 Bedroom four with twin 3' beds, en-suite shower room with walk in shower, basin, and WC.